bquarks/steroid-polyter/README.md

 # Polyter

-An element providing advanced routing to your polymer apps
+An element providing advanced routing to your polymer apps.
+ * Lazy load.
+ * Complex layout definition.
+ * Add elements as extensions (to the main and sections elements rendered).
+ * Hooks (run, before, action, after, stop).
+ * Redirections.
+ * Inject data to elements by route.

 ## Using it in your application